Hampusman/indig_examensarbete/README.md

 For reading a parameter value use `ros2 param get <node> <parameter_name>` For setting a new value for a parameter use `ros2 param set <node> <parameter_name> <value>`
 - **pose_estimation**:
-  - debug(bool): Default is false, if set to true enables extra messages for debugging purposes.
+  - debug (default: false): If set to true enables extra messages for debugging purposes.
 - **pose_monitoring**:
-  - auto(bool): Default is true, if set to true automatic mode is enabled and the stability tracker is used to determine when to trigger a pick sequence.
+  - auto (default: true): If set to true automatic mode is enabled and the stability tracker is used to determine when to trigger a pick sequence.
 If set to false, then the trigger service can be called manually with:
     ```bash
     ros2 service call /robot/trigger interfaces/srv/TriggerPickSequence
     ```
-  - debug(bool): Default is false, if set to true enables extra messages for debugging purposes.
+  - debug (default: false): Default is false, if set to true enables extra messages for debugging purposes.
 - **robot_controller_py**:
-  - ip(string): Default is "192.168.1.102", ip of robot and gripper.
+  - ip (default: "192.168.1.102"): Ip of robot and gripper.
-  - port(integer): Default is 63352, port of gripper where 63352 is the default used by Robotiq grippers.
+  - port (default: 63352): Port of gripper where 63352 is the default used by Robotiq grippers.
-  - force(integer): Default is 50, force used by the gripper.
+  - force (default: 50): Force used by the gripper.
+- **visualization**:
+  - keypoints (default: true): Enables the visualization of keypoints.
+  - estimations (default: true): Enables the visualization of estimations.
+  - feasible (default: true): Enables the visualization of feasibility filter.